pivoteur/biz/README.md

 > e.g. γBTC = γBTC factor * BTC amount

-As the γ-factor is frozen, but the number of tokens varies, we now have a way to measure disparate tokens in a pivot pool uniformly.
+As the γ-factor is frozen, but the number of tokens varies, we now have a way to measure disparate tokens in a pivot pool uniformly, thus achieving our apples-to-apples comparison for all tokens in the pivot pool.

 ![PAXG pivot pool after a trade](blog/2024/10/09/imgs/06-paxg-pivot-pool-after-trades.png)